 The Six of Swords shows the silhouette of a woman and her child being rowed across the waters.
 Her head is covered and bowed, suggesting personal loss as she moves away from a painful past.
 Her child sits close to her, seeking her warmth and comfort while they make their water journey.
+There is also the opposite card i.e. the 6 Of Swords Reversed or Six Of Swords Reversed which is also explained below for the benefit of our readers.

 In front of them are arranged six swords, meaning that the mother and child are carrying the baggage of their painful past with them.
 The water on the side of the woman is turbulent but on the side of the child is serene.
 Overall, the imagery denotes that they are leaving a turbulent past behind for peaceful times.

-Six of Swords in an Upright Position
+6 of Swords in an Upright Position

 - This card stands for peace and progress after a period of hard times.